codefellows/seattle-dotnet-401d2/Class19/README.md

 In the animal game, the user thinks of an animal, and the program's simple artificial intelligence tries to guess what it is.
 The program is a learning system, so over time it gets better at guesing the user's animal.

-The program stores the information in a tree, each internal node holds a yes or no question that guides the program down teh left or right side of a  tree.
+The program stores the information in a tree, each internal node holds a yes or no question that guides the program down the left or right side of a  tree.
 Each leaf node represents an animal.

 The program asks questions at each node and follows the appropriate branch until it reaches a leaf node where it guesses the node's animal.

+If the program is wrong, it asks:
+1. What the animal was
-If the program is wrong, it asks the user to type a question it can ask to differentiate between the animal it guessed and the correct answer.
-It adds a new internal node contianing the question and give the node leavse holding the correct and incorrect animals.
+2. The type a question to differentiate between the animal it guessed and the correct answer.

+It adds a new internal node contianing the question and give the node leaves holding the correct and incorrect animals.

 ### Example: 1 (Correct Guess)
 1. Is it a mammel? **No**